jacobkuriala/PythonProject2016/README.md

 Note that the intermediate files are not recreated if they exist in the 'ProcessingFolderPath'.
-If you wish to refresh the data based on new files in palettes and slices data delete all the intermediate files in the 'ProcessingFolderPath'.
+If you wish to refresh the data based on new files in palettes and slices data delete all the intermediate files in the 'ProcessingFolderPath'(except file_palette_RGBmapping_rogues.txt).

-We currently test generate files for only 4 test files in slices and palettes folder To test original data you can copy all files from Data/sample_data into outer folder Data/
+The 'ProcessingFolderPath' currently contains the files generated for the report so if you run regression you will get the data for all the values.
+However, the silces and palettes folders only contain 4 sample images so if the tests are run then the intermediate files get overwritten with intermediate files generated for those 4 files.

-This was the original data that we used for report so you can test with this to see original results.
+The original intermediate files generated during the project are located at Data/sample_data.
+You can copy the files from this folder to the parent Data folder ''ProcessingFolderPath'' to get back the original values in case you lose them during testing.